 I have always believed in organic products!
 If I don’t grow or make the organic foods we eat, I buy them from local organic farmers through CSA programs, or at Farmer’s Markets and food co-ops.
 When I was pregnant with my first son, I knew that if I could only choose a portion of our foods we ate as organic, due to cost constraints, I understood it had to be of the meat and dairy food groups.
 I decided that raising my own dairy animals would cut down on food costs over the long run, so I bought my first few goats at a county fair in 2008 and the farm grew from there.

 When I began making and using my goat milk soap, skin issues like dandruff and dry, cracked skin went away and I understood from then on how damaging commercial soaps were for us.
 My family uses nothing but my goat milk soap and I then expanded into all sorts of other goat milk skincare products such as lotion, creams, and lip balms.
 I sell more than 60+ products in our Alpine Made line.

 I always knew I was an environmentalist at heart as a child.
 Even though my career path veered in the direction of agriculture, I wanted to incorporate what I learned in college into my farming operation and mission.
 I farm not only using certified organic practices, but in sustainable methods as well.
 For example, I use solar power when possible, to power our water pumps and heat water.
 I’ve also plant shrubs and trees to create a diverse plant and animal environment at my farm.
 This diversity of plants has attracted wildlife to my property and I’ve designed my pastures to allow my livestock to live contently alongside this wildlife I’ve purposely attracted.

-Any plans for 2018 that you want to share?
+Any plans for the future that you want to share?
 Line expansions, new methods of selling, all of that fun stuff!